Arthroscopic Rotator cuff repair

 What is the Rotator Cuff?

 The rotator cuff is a group of four tendons and muscles that surround the shoulder joint, holding the ball of the upper arm bone (humerus) in the shoulder socket (glenoid) and enabling you to lift and rotate your arm.
-Although the muscles comprising the rotator cuff are relatively small sized, the serve to maintain the congruency of the glenohumeral (shoulder) joint and allow the larger muscles such as the deltoid to carry out movements.
+Although the muscles comprising the rotator cuff are relatively small sized, they serve to maintain the congruency of the glenohumeral (shoulder) joint and allow the larger muscles such as the deltoid to carry out movements.

 Rotator Cuff Tears